 - If you are about to disturb a material that may contain asbestos: YES

 - If you are not remodeling, and your old house is in sound condition: NO

 If you are starting a project in your home, a quick call to your local building department before you start will answer most of your questions.
 Every jurisdiction handles asbestos a little differently, and following your local regulations for testing can save you big in the long run.

 What Happens if I Find Asbestos?

-If your test comes back positive, a certified asbestos professional can advise you on the best course of action.
+If an asbestos test comes back positive, a certified asbestos professional can advise you on the best course of action.
 You may not have to remove the asbestos at all.
 If you find asbestos and the material is intact, it may be safely managed in place.